imrefazekas/harcon/README.md

 // sends a communication 'greet.everyone' with parameters and defines a callback to handle responses
-// will receive back 2 answers: 'Hi there!' and 'Bonjour!' inflicter.ignite( 'greet.everyone', 'Whatsup?', 'How do you do?', function(err, res){
+// will receive back 2 answers: 'Hi there!' and 'Bonjour!' inflicter.ignite( null, null, 'greet.everyone', 'Whatsup?', 'How do you do?', function(err, res){
 	console.log( err, res );
 } );
 ```